 What’s the difference between a Brand Purpose and a Brand Promise

 Your purpose is the ‘why’ your brand or business exists.
 The promise is what you will deliver to your customers to ensure you fulfil that purpose.
 Purpose should not change over time, Promise might need to as it stays up to date with changing technology, customer needs or market shifts.
-Apple’s purpose was about liberating creativity in people it’s promise was to ‘Think Different’, chosen in part to differentiate from IBM but also as a pledge by the company to create products that were not only different in tghemselv es but helped customers to think, work and play in a different way.
+Apple’s purpose was about liberating creativity in people.
+It’s promise was to ‘Think Different’, chosen in part to differentiate from IBM but also as a pledge by the company to create products that were not only differentiating themselves but helped customers to think, work and play in a different way.

 The Characteristics of a Strong Brand Promise